Peeeweee/Project_Panahon_App/README.md

 A beautiful, interactive weather application featuring a world map explorer and real-time weather data powered by Open-Meteo API.

+> **🚀 Just want to get started?** See [QUICK_SETUP.md](QUICK_SETUP.md) for a 2-command setup!

+## 🎉 No API Keys Required!

+This project is ready to run out of the box!
+Clone it and start immediately - no API keys, no sign-ups, no configuration hassles.
+Uses 100% free weather APIs.

 ## ✨ Features

 - **Interactive World Map**: Click on any country to get weather information